 The exact lines may vary slightly, depending upon configuration options.
-If a line is missing or if an error message appears, see the Troubleshooting section in this chapter.
+If a line is missing or if an error message appears, turn to the end of this chapter for troubleshooting hints.

 When the DOS prompt is displayed, set the current directory to your DAPview directory and run DAPview by entering the following command: